-Poor nutrition is responsible for up to half of all deaths from heart disease, stroke, and type 2 diabetes, and this includes suboptimal intake of vital omega-3 fatty acids.
-Heart disease and diabetes costed the United States $650 billion in 2003, a number that is expected to increase to $1.96 trillion in 2023.
+Poor nutrition is responsible for up to half of all deaths from heart disease, stroke, and type 2 diabetes, which includes suboptimal intake of vital omega-3 fatty acids.1 Heart disease and diabetes costed the United States 650 billion dollars in 2003, a number that is expected to increase to 1.96 trillion dollars in 2023.2

-Both monounsaturated (MUFA) and polyunsaturated (PUFA) fatty acids can improve metabolic parameters like blood pressure, lipid profiles, and insulin sensitivity.
+Both monounsaturated fatty acids (MUFA) and polyunsaturated fatty acids (PUFA) can improve metabolic parameters like blood pressure, lipid profiles, and insulin sensitivity.
 Both types of fat have also been studied to reduce inflammation, although the evidence base is stronger between reduced inflammation and PUFAs like omega-3 fatty acids.
-Addressing excessive inflammation is associated with a reduced risk of chronic conditions like heart disease and stroke.[3-7]
+Addressing excessive inflammation is associated with a reduced risk of chronic conditions like heart disease and stroke.3-7

 Omega-3 Deficiency in the Standard American Diet (SAD)

-The ratio of omega-6 to omega-3 fatty acid intake is optimally around 2:1.
-However, with a disproportionate amount of omega-6 consumption compared to omega-3 consumption in modern American diets, the ratio can be as high as 20:1.
-A balanced consumption ratio of omega 6 : 3 is important because omega-3 and omega-6 fatty acids compete for the same metabolic resources such as conversion enzymes in the body.
+The ratio of omega-6 to omega-3 fatty acid intake is optimally around 2 to 1.
+However, with a disproportionate amount of omega-6 consumption compared to omega-3 consumption in modern American diets, the ratio can be as high as 20 to 1.8 A balanced consumption ratio of omega-6 to omega-3 is important because omega-3 and omega-6 fatty acids compete for the same metabolic resources such as conversion enzymes in the body.

-The conversion from omega-3 alpha-linolenic acid (ALA) to eicosapentaenoic acid (EPA) in our body is already very low (only 8-9%), and the conversion to docosahexaenoic acid (DHA) is even lower (<0.1%).
-A diet higher in omega-6 fatty acids and lower in omega-3 fatty acids could reduce the conversion rate even more, making it all the more important to consume DHA and EPA directly in the diet.
+The conversion from omega-3 alpha-linolenic acid (ALA) to eicosapentaenoic acid (EPA) in our body is already very low (only 8-9 percent), and the conversion to docosahexaenoic acid (DHA) is even lower (less than 0.1 percent).8 A diet higher in omega-6 fatty acids and lower in omega-3 fatty acids could reduce the conversion rate even more, making it all the more important to consume DHA and EPA directly in the diet.8

 The Omega-3 Advantage

 Omega-3 fatty acids are associated with reduced risk of heart disease due to their ability to support key functional systems.
-For example, increased intake of omega-3s has been shown to have anti-arrhythmic effects.
-EPA and DHA also help to lower triglyceride levels by reducing synthesis and secretion from the liver, and can improve blood pressure by stimulating the dilation of small arteries.
+For example, increased intake of omega-3s has been shown to have anti-arrhythmic effects.8 EPA and DHA also help to lower triglyceride levels by reducing synthesis and secretion from the liver, and can improve blood pressure by stimulating the dilation of small arteries.8

-Additionally, EPA and DHA improve cardio-metabolic parameters in a few key ways:
+Additionally, EPA and DHA improve cardio-metabolic parameters in a few key ways:8

 - Address plaque buildup in arteries by reducing levels of cytokines and adhesion molecule levels near the artery wall